mallik3006/LLM-RAG-Gemma_7b_it/README.md

 ### Introduction

-The repo is a demonstration of implementing RAG paradigm using an open-source LLM (Gemma-7B-instruct).
+The repo is a demonstration of implementing RAG paradigm using an open-source LLM (Gemma-7B-Instruct).
 Gemma is Google's open source lightweight LLM model.
-The work also compares results or responses based on different approaches and RAG variations (advanced vs naive).
+The work also explores different approaches and techniques (advanced vs naive) to create an end to end RAG pipeline.

 ### Components

-* LLM Model - ```Gemma-7B-it```
+* LLM - ```Gemma-7b-it```
 * Embedding Model - ```BAAI/bge-large-en-v1.5```
 * Vector DB - ```Pinecone```
 * Orchestrator - ```LangChain```